Agile Data Logo

 Reporting is a necessity within every organization and virtually within every business application.
 Your stakeholders will define some requirements that are best implemented as operational functionality, such as the definition and maintenance of customer information, and other requirements that are best implemented as reports.
-This article explores critical report implementation issues.
+This article explores critical issues around implementing reports.
 How should you architect your database to support reporting?
 Should you build reports within your application or separately within another specialized reporting facility?
 Should you implement using object technology or with reporting tools?
-For our purposes a report is the read-only output of information, potentially including both "raw" base data and calculated/summarized values.
-Reports can be rendered in a variety of manners - printed, displayed on a screen, or an electronic file.
+For our purposes a report is the read-only output of information, potentially including both “raw” base data and calculated/summarized values.
+Reports can be rendered in a variety of manners – printed, displayed on a screen, or a digital file.
 Reports can be created in batch or in real time.
 A customer invoice is a report and so is a quarterly sales summary by division.
 In this article I discuss:

 1. Database Deployment Architecture